NewPath-Consulting/wap-addon-wa-iframe/README.md

 === WildApricot Press iFrame Add-on ===
 Contributors: nataliebrotherton, asirota
-Tags: wap, wildapricot, wild apricot, sso, membership Requires at least: 5.7
+Tags: wildapricot, wild apricot, membership, event management, events, membership management Requires at least: 5.7
 Tested up to: 6.0
 Requires PHP: 7.4
-Stable Tag: 1.0b4
+Stable Tag: 1.0.0
 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin installs a Gutenberg block which allows the user to include an iFrame with a Wild Apricot widget.

-# Release History
-August 9 2022 - 1.0b4 - submitted to WP Repo

 # WAP Wild Apricot iFrame Add On

 ## How to install
-0. Clone or download this repository.
-1. Compress the plugin folder.
+1. Download the latest release under the Releases tab in Githuhb
-2. Upload the plugin zip archive to your WordPress site using the plugin installer.
+2. Use the Plugins > Add New feature and upload the compressed zip archive to your WordPress site.

-OR

-0. Clone or download this repository directly in your WordPress site's `wp-content/plugins` folder.
-1. Browse to the "Plugins" page on your site, look for "WAP Wild Apricot iFrame Add-on", and activate the plugin.
+3. Activate the plugin
+4. Add a License key under WildApricot Press > Licensing.

-You must also obtain a [free license to enable use](https://github.com/NewPath-Consulting/Wild-Apricot-Press#license).
-See the [NewPath website](https://newpathconsulting.com/wawp) to register for a free license.
+To install this add-on, you must install [Wild Apricot Press](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md) first.
+You will also need to obtain a license key, at the [NewPath website](https://newpathconsulting.com/wap), to enable this add-on.

+The add-on can be installed using the standard plugin installation procedure.
+Go to Plugins -> Add New and upload the plugin archive file.
+Once installed, go to the [WAP License Key screen](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md#licensing-wawp) > (WAP Settings > Licensing), to add your WAP license key.
+Free add-ons, such as the Member Directory, use the same license key, as the core WAP plugin.

 ## How to use
 1. Make a new post or page.